Wondering how to make nachos on a grill? These Grillable Loaded Nachos take summer grilling to a new level with the best vegetarian nacho toppings!

 - Guacamole, for garnish

-Load the nachos: Top the finished nachos with sliced green onions, sour cream, guacamole, and torn cilantro leaves.
+- Load the nachos: Chop the cilantro.
+Top the finished nachos with sliced green onions, sour cream, guacamole, and cilantro.

 Keywords: Vegetarian, Gluten Free, Mexican, Nachos, Grilled Nachos, Grilling Recipe, Vegetarian Grill